jbms/sphinx-immaterial/docs/admonitions.rst

 Admonitions from mkdocs-material
 ********************************

-Some addtional admonitions are supported via the source code from the mkdocs-material theme.
+Some additional admonitions are supported via the source code from the mkdocs-material theme.
 These admonitions can still be used, but the syntax is a little different because it relies on the generic admonition defined in the reStructuredText specifications.